Aurelius-HUB/theme-park-management-web-app/Readme.md

 | Maintenance 4 | `manny@park.com` |
 | Maintenance 5 | `doc@park.com` |

-> **Note:** You may also log in as any other employee found in the "Park Employees" list using their email and the default password "Clubhouse123".
+> **Note:** You may also log in as any other employee found in the "Park Employees" list within the database using their email and the default password.
-"# theme-park-management-web-app"
-"# theme-park-management-web-app"